Allen188/PulseDIA/README.md

 The code above is used to extract protein quantitative results and export them

 ### Pulsedia_DIANNresult_combine.R
-The code is to combine peptides or proteins quantitative results from multiple PulseDIA injections for the same sample.
+The script could to combine peptides or proteins quantitative results from multiple PulseDIA injections for the same sample.
-#### Parameters that need to be modified
+#### Please set the required parameters
 ```
 nm <- as.character(sapply(colnames(df)[-(1:2)],function(v) {str_split(v,"\\.")[[1]][6]}))
 nm <- as.character(sapply(nm,function(v){str_split(v,"_part")[[1]][1]}))